QuizMe.Install →

 One memory.

-QuizMe lives in three places that already exist on the pages you read — a text selection, an ad slot, and a Chrome popup.
-Pick the one that fits your reading; the other two follow.
+A text selection, an ad slot, and a Chrome popup.
+Pick one; the other two follow.

 1. en.wikipedia.org / Working_memory